 LATINNO adopts a broad definition of democratic innovation and comprises various forms of political experimentation, provided that they involve citizen participation, and may have a potential impact on the public policy cycle.
 Cases are coded for three sets of variables concerning their context, institutional design, and impact.

 |Country||Type of Organization in Charge||Mode of Selection of Participants||Number of Occurrences|

 |Co-Governance||Policy Cycle Stage|

-For LATINNO, each case stands for a particular experimentation with citizen participation with a specific institutional design, and not every single occurrence of the same innovation.
+For LATINNO, each case stands for a particular experimentation with citizen participation with a specific institutional design, and not every single implementation of the same innovation.
 For instance, LATINNO does not count every single implementation of participatory budgeting (PB) as a case.
 In our database, there will be no more than three cases of PB per country: face-to-face PB, online PB, and multi-channel PB.
-However, based on the available information, we do however try to register how many of each of these three institutional designs have existed or are active in each country, and in which cities they have been implemented.
+However, based on the available information, we do try to register how many of each of these three institutional designs have existed or are active in each country, and in which cities they have been implemented.
 We apply this same coding logic for innovations with several implementations/occurrences within a single country: yet, whenever there is variation in the institutional design, we code it as a separate case.